mohamed-arradi/GPGFileMerger/README.md

 The nature of this software, require to not be sandboxed on Linux and the same applies for Mac OS.

-Here is the process in order to create the generated snap
+Here is the process to create the generated snap binary in order to install it on your system permanenty

   ```sh
   npm run dist